liyu1990/liyu1990.github.io/_pages/about.md

 ---

 I am a postdoc at School of Data Science of City University of Hong Kong (CityU) supervised by Prof. [Xiangyu Zhao](https://zhaoxyai.github.io/).
 Before coming to CityU, I received my Ph.D from Jilin University, where I was supervised by Prof. [Yi Chang](http://www.yichang-cs.com/).
+Before that, I was an data mining researcher at Qihoo360 from 2016-2018.
 In addition, I received my Master's degree and Bachelor's degree from Jilin University.

 A data-driven personal website
 ======